 How long does a knee gel injection last?

-Generally, the effect of a hyaluronic acid injection lasts from 6-12 months.
-However, we think the higher molecular weight hyaluronic acids last longer.
+Generally, the effect of a hyaluronic acid injection lasts from 6 to 12 months.
+However, we hypothesise that higher-molecular-weight hyaluronic acids last longer.
 For example, in a recent study, a single Durolane injection for knee or hip arthritis lasted, on average, over 400 days.
-But, of course, some people will have a more prolonged effect, whereas others will have a shorter.
+However, some people will have a more prolonged effect, whereas others will have a shorter one.

 Can you have knee surgery after gel injections?